What is Dark Matter?

 So what’s it made of?

 Because of its relatively inert nature, the physical makeup of dark matter remains a mystery.
-Some likely candidates are Massive Compact Halo Objects (MACHOs) and Weakly Interacting Massive Particles (WIMPs), each of which describes a number of theoretical particles.
-Our research is designed to detect the latter of these possibilities.
+Perhaps the most likely candidate is the Weakly Interacting Massive Particles (WIMP), though axions and more exotic candidates exist.
+Our research is designed to detect the former of these possibilities.
 Right now, the most probable candidate for a dark matter WIMP is a particle called the neutralino.
 The neutralino is one of the particles whose existence is predicted by the theory of supersymmetry, which attempts to unite the four natural forces under a single theory.

 How much of this stuff are we talking about?

-According to the most recent studies, the universe is 4% baryonic matter, 23% dark matter, and 73% dark energy.
+According to the most recent studies, the universe is 5% baryonic matter, 27% dark matter, and 68% dark energy.
 Baryonic matter consists of the atoms of which you and everything you interact with is made.
 This includes stars, galaxies, planets, and just about everything else astronomers can visually observe.
 Actually, less than one percent of the universe can be seen with current technology.
-The other three percent of baryonic matter, along with the percentages of dark matter and dark energy, are inferred from observations of the cosmic microwave background, supernovae, and other indicators.
+The other four percent of baryonic matter, along with the percentages of dark matter and dark energy, are inferred from observations of the cosmic microwave background, supernovae, and other indicators.

 Yes, dark energy.
-Dark energy is a concept developed only in the past couple of years to describe the intrinsic expansive energy associated with a vacuum.
+Dark energy is a concept developed to describe the intrinsic expansive energy associated with a vacuum.
 This is Einstein’s infamous “cosmological constant” which keeps the universe from collapsing upon itself under its own gravity.
 The amount of dark energy is directly dependent upon the volume taken up by vacuum in the universe.
 This means that as the universe expands, dark energy will become more and more abundant.
 Since it is a repulsive force, an increase in dark energy will lead to an acceleration in the universe’s expansion.

 What is the fate of the universe?